kyma-incubator/compass/docs/compass/03-01-security.md

 ##### Runtimes
 Usually, Integration Systems access grants too many permissions and for this reason it must be provided carefully.
 Therefore, to achieve the required scenario results it was introduced more flexible and secured means for access provisioning.
 First, the multi-tenant applications are registered as a *special* runtime in Compass, having a special label, which Compass uses for distinguishing multi-tenant and ordinary runtimes.

 When the multi-tenant system is represented as a Runtime, its tenant access is managed from an outside service.
-The service communicates with the Tenant Fetcher deployment and grants the provider tenant access to resources in the consumer tenant.
+The service communicates with the Tenant Fetcher deployment which calls Director component that is responsible to create a new entity, called runtime context, that manage the consumer data and establish trust between the consumer and provider.
+That also grants the provider tenant access to the resources in the consumer tenant.
 The provider tenant is the tenant where the multi-tenant runtime is registered.
 The consumer tenant is of type `subaccount`.
 When the trust between the tenants is established, the external multi-tenant system can access resources in the consumer tenant.

 **Compass Director Flow:**